The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 • Cohen’s effect size: A standardized statistic that quantifies the difference in the means of two groups.

-• clinically significant: An effect is clinically significant if it is big enough to matter in practice.
+• practically significant: An effect is practically significant if it is big enough to matter in practice.

 2.8.
 Exercises#

-For the exercises in this chapter, we’ll load the NSFG respondent file, which contains one row for each respondent.
-Instructions for downloading the data are in the notebook for this chapter.
+For the exercises in this chapter, we’ll load the NSFG female respondent file, which contains one row for each female respondent.
+Instructions for downloading the data and the codebook are in the notebook for this chapter.

 download("https://github.com/AllenDowney/ThinkStats/raw/v3/data/2002FemResp.dct")